plforacle/heatwave-turbo/mysql-heatwave-intro/connect-dbs-ocishell-mysqlshell/connect-dbs-ocishell-mysqlshell.md

 ## Introduction

 When working in the cloud, there are often times when your servers and services are not exposed to the public internet.
-The Oracle Cloud Infrastructure (OCI) MySQL cloud service is an example of a service that is only accessible through private networks.
+The Oracle Cloud Infrastructure (OCI) MySQL HeatWave is an example of a service that is only accessible through private networks.
 Since the service is fully managed, we keep it siloed away from the internet to help protect your data from potential attacks and vulnerabilities.
 It’s a good practice to limit resource exposure as much as possible, but at some point, you’ll likely want to connect to those resources.
 That’s where Cloud Shell Private Access enters the picture.
 Cloud Shell Private Access allows you to connect a Cloud Shell session to a private network so you can access  your MySQL HeatWave Database without having the network traffic flow over public networks

 _Estimated Lab Time:_ 10 minutes